News Updates for AUSTRALIAN-EXCLUSIVE BFF CANNED FOODS

 North American customers:

-We’d like to reiterate that this developing matter only affects an Australian-exclusive line of BFF canned foods, produced in a separate facility than any other Weruva foods.
+We'd like to note that this matter only affected an Australian-exclusive line of BFF canned foods, produced in a separate facility than any other Weruva foods.
 Please be assured that all Weruva foods remain a safe choice.
-Additionally, out of an abundance of caution, we are currently testing all foods globally.

 To all concerned pet parents of Australia: